Anatta336/driven-decals/README.md

 To prevent name conflicts all the code used by this decal system is in the namespace `SamDriver.Decal`.
 So if your code needs to interact with it you may want to add a `using SamDriver.Decal;` at the top of your script's file.

-An [example script](../master/DrivenDecals/Sample%20Scripts/DecalSpawner.cs) with plenty of comments that generates decals is included in the Sample Scripts directory.
+There's an [example script](../master/DrivenDecals/Sample%20Scripts/DecalSpawner.cs) with plenty of comments that generates decals is included in the Sample Scripts directory.

+To project against a mesh during play mode that mesh needs to fulfil some criteria:
+* Mesh's `isReadable` should true.
+For imported meshes that means ticking "Read/Write enabled" in the import options.
+* Not using Static Batching on that mesh.
+During play the original mesh is replaced by a combination of other meshes, which is (usually?) not readable.

 ![Example decal spawner shown in the editor before spawning decals.](/documentation/images/spawnerBefore.png)
 ![Example decal spawner after creating a ring of decals projected against a sphere.](/documentation/images/spawnerAfter.png)